-Continuing education will have space priority on Mondays through Fridays from 1800 to 2300 hours, as well as on Saturdays and Sundays.
+Continuing education will generally have space priority on Mondays through Fridays evenings, as well as on Saturdays and Sundays.

 Apprenticeship activity will be constructed in conjunction with postsecondary and continuing education space requirements.

-This activity will be accommodated once priorities for postsecondary, continuing education and apprenticeship have been met.
+This activity will be accommodated and supported once priorities for postsecondary, continuing education and apprenticeship have been met.

 P2.
 Postsecondary Timetables